periode/webthesis/web/README.md

   - [x] paragraph
   - [ ] image
   - [ ] figure
-  - [ ] footnote
+  - [x] footnote
-    - [ ] this where i figure out where to put modular elements
+    - [x] this where i figure out where to put modular elements
+    - [ ] make it so that clicking anywhere on the rest of the screen makes the footnote disappear
   - [ ] quote
 - [ ] deal with escaped characters
   - [ ] `\{` -> `{`